Iconic Racecar with Phil Hill Provenance.

-The C-Type shared its basic engine with the XK120, but Jaguar engineer William Heynes designed a tubular chassis, and Malcolm Sayer designed the aerodynamic open body, which was crafted from aluminum.
+The C-Type shared its basic engine with the XK120, but Jaguar engineer William Heynes designed a tubular chassis.
+Additionally, Malcolm Sayer designed the aerodynamic open body, which was crafted from aluminum.
 In pursuit of function, the C-Type emerged as one of the prettiest racecars ever seen, with Jaguar’s classic elliptical grille ensuring instant identification.
 The small, frameless windshield offered minimal wind protection, and there was no rollbar.
 Imagine racing that for hours at a time.

 Winning Le Mans, Twice

 The C-Type won Le Mans easily, finishing 77 miles ahead of the second-place Talbot-Lago and setting the following records: fastest lap speed of 105.232 mph, 24-hour speed record of 93.495 mph, and greatest distance traveled in 24 hours at 2,243.886 miles.